effml68477/Google-Analytics-Customer-Revenue-Prediction/README.md

 ### the winning solution of Google Analytics Customer Revenue Prediction

-silver medal

-Process the data with xgboost model
+Predict the result with xgboost model